 Calling The Smile a "Radiohead side project", as many people have, would be disingenuous.
-First of all, The Smile is missing 3/5 of Radiohead and Nigel Godrich.
+First of all, The Smile are missing 3/5 of Radiohead and Nigel Godrich.
 Second, such a term discredits the phenomenal drum work of Tom Skinner, and third, the band absolutely stands on its own as a fantastic collective.

 I first listened to A Light for Attracting Attention right around the time Wall of Eyes released.
 It was certainly unique, but Thom Yorke's voice is unmistakable and adds knife-sharp wit and emotional versatility to absolutely any album he's featured on.
 "A Hairdryer" sounded like an In Rainbows track mixed with Atoms for Peace-style experimentation.